 The lack of border demarcation between Armenia and Azerbaijan will further fuel tensions between both countries.
-Be they border questions, captured soldiers or lethal landmines, security issues have become political bargaining chips and toxic topics in relations between both states.20 Since the 2020 war, it appears unlikely that any of the recent Armenian refugees will ever return to the areas now controlled by Russian forces.
+Be it border questions, captured soldiers or lethal landmines, security issues have become political bargaining chips and toxic topics in the relations between the two states.
+Since the 2020 war, it appears unlikely that any of the recent Armenian refugees will ever return to the areas now controlled by Russian forces.
 Many no longer believe they can rely on Russia's protection.
 Today, it is even more difficult than before 2020 to envisage Armenians and Azerbaijanis peacefully and cooperatively coexisting.

-Whereas before the war Azerbaijan's President Aliyev had offered the "highest possible autonomy existing in the world" for the people living in Karabakh,21 he has recently announced that there will be no territorial autonomy at all.
-For the Azerbaijani side, Karabakh "no longer exists as a concept".22 Baku might use its new position of power to try to put Armenia under further military
+Whereas before the war Azerbaijan's President Aliyev had offered the "highest possible autonomy existing in the world" for the people living in Karabakh, he has recently announced that there will be no territorial autonomy at all.
+For the Azerbaijani side, Karabakh "no longer exists as a concept".
+Baku uses its new position of power to try to put Armenia under further military pressure to resolve open questions in Azerbaijan's interest.
+This will cause further flight and displacement, and presumably increase the tensions between the neighbors.